-The Board of Directors delegated the responsibility for credit risk management to the to the Executive Management Committee, Banking Risk Management Technical Committee ("BRMTC"), Technical Committee of Politics and Credit Approval), Credit and Risk Committees from the Banks's headquarters (credit approval), Credit and Risk Committee from the branches / agencies at local level.
-Furthermore, inside the Group operates the Risk Management Direction, which reports to the central committee previously presented and has attributions regarding:
+The Board of Directors delegated the responsibility for credit risk management to the Executive Management Committee, Banking Risk Management Technical Committee ("BRMTC"), Technical Committee of Politics and Credit Approval), HQ Credit and Risk Committees (credit approval), Credit and Risk Committee from the branches / agencies at local level.
+Furthermore, the Risk Management Department operates within the Group and it also reports to the central committee previously presented and has responsibilities regarding:

-- Identification and assessment of specific risks within the loan activity; - Following the internal regulations specific for the loan activity; - Elaborating proposals for reducing specific risks, in order to maintain healthy standards for the loan activity; - Monitoring the granted loans, in accordance with the client's financial performance, the type of the credit, the nature of the collateral and debt service, according to the internal norms of the loan activity;
+- Identification and assessment of specific risks within the loan activity; - Monitoring the internal regulations specific for the loan activity; - Elaborating proposals for reducing specific risks, in order to maintain healthy standards for the loan activity; - Monitoring the granted loans, in accordance with the client's financial performance, the type of the credit, the nature of the collateral and debt service, according to the internal norms of the loan activity; - Approval and exploitation of ratio computation in respect of granting / modifying the branches' competencies of granting loans, according to specific internal policies;

-- 4 Financial risk management (continued) - b) Credit risk (continued) - (i) Credit risk management - Approval and exploitation of the indicator computation in respect of granting / modifying the branches' competencies of granting loans, according to specific internal policies; - Periodic review and recommendation of the risk levels accepted by Banca Translvania to the Technical Committee of Banking Risk Management; - Identifying, monitoring and controlling the credit risk at branch level; - Insuring the compliance with the internal regulations, the BNR norms and the active legislation for the loan activity carried out by the local units; - Elaboration of proposal for reducing specific risks, in order to maintain certain loan granting standards at each branch level; - Risk analysis for new credit products / changes of credit products, including recommendations to the involved directions; - Approval of the computation for the exposure limits per counterparties; - Receives proposals from the specialty directions and collaborates with them to the actualization; - Periodically presents reports to the Board of Directors and BRMTC regarding the evolution of the significant risks (the implications of risk correlation, forecasts etc).
+• Periodic review and recommendation of the risk levels accepted by Banca Transilvania to the Technical Committee of Banking Risk Management;

+- Identifying, monitoring and controlling the credit risk at branch level; - Ensuring compliance with internal regulations, NBR norms and the legislation in force for the loan activity carried out by the bank units; - Elaborating proposals for reducing specific risks, in order to maintain certain loan granting standards at each branch level; - Risk analysis for new credit products / changes of credit products, including recommendations to the involved departments; - Approval of the computation for exposure limits per counterparties; - Accepting proposals from the specialized departments; - Periodical presentation of reports to the Board of Directors and BRMTC regarding the evolution of significant risks (the implications of risk correlation, forecasts etc).